Topology and Geometry of the Berkovich Ramification Locus for Rational Functions: Multiplicity Functions

 The integer $m$ in the proposition is called the \textbf{directional multiplicity}, and we denote it by $m_\varphi(x,\vec{v})$.
 Part~\eqref{Item: Locally constant} shows that it satisfies $m_\varphi(x, \vec{v}) \leq \deg(\varphi)$.

 For the next statement, a \textbf{generalized open Berkovich disk} is a weakly open set of the form $\BB_x(\vec{v})^-$ for some point $x \in \Berk$ and some tangent vector $\vec{v}$ at $x$.
 Equivalently, a weak open subset is a generalized open Berkovich disk if and only if it has exactly one boundary point.
-The following fundamental result is due to Rivera-Letelier \cite[\S4.1]{Rivera-Letelier_Espace_Hyperbolique_2003}.

-\begin{prop}[{\cite[Prop.~9.41]{Baker-Rumely_BerkBook_2010}}] Let $\varphi \in k(z)$ be a nonconstant rational function.
+\begin{prop} Let $\varphi \in k(z)$ be a nonconstant rational function.
 Let $\BB = \BB_x(\vec{v})^-$ be a generalized open Berkovich disk.
 Then $\varphi(\BB)$ always contains the generalized open Berkovich disk $\BB' = \BB_{\varphi(x)}(\varphi_*(\vec{v}))^-$, and either $\varphi(\BB) = \BB'$ or $\varphi(\BB) = \Berk$.
 Set $m = m_\varphi(x, \vec{v})$ for the directional multiplicity. \begin{enumerate} \item If $\varphi(\BB) = \BB'$, then for each $y \in \BB'$ there are exactly $m$ solutions to $\varphi(z) = y$ in $\BB$ (counted with multiplicities).

-\item If $\varphi(\BB) = \Berk$, then there there is a unique integer $s > 0$ such that for each $y \in \BB'$, there are $s+m$ solutions to $\varphi(z) = y$ in $\BB$ (counted with multiplicities), and for each $y \in \Berk \smallsetminus \overline{\BB'}$ there are $s$ solutions to $\varphi(z) = y$ in $\BB$ (counted with multiplicities). \end{enumerate} \end{prop}
+\item If $\varphi(\BB) = \Berk$, then there there is a unique integer $s > 0$ such that for each $y \in \BB'$, there are $s+m$ solutions to $\varphi(z) = y$ in $\BB$ (counted with multiplicities), and for each $y \in \Berk \smallsetminus \BB'$ there are $s$ solutions to $\varphi(z) = y$ in $\BB$ (counted with multiplicities). \end{enumerate} \end{prop}

-The previous result shows $\varphi(\BB)$ is a generalized open Berkovich disk or else it is $\Berk$.
-The next gives a useful criterion for determining which of these cases occurs.

-\begin{prop}[{\cite[Thm.~9.42]{Baker-Rumely_BerkBook_2010}}] Let $\varphi \in k(z)$ be a nonconstant rational function, and let $\BB$ be a generalized open Berkovich disk with boundary point $\zeta$.
-Then $\varphi(\BB)$ is a generalized open Berkovich disk if and only if for each $c \in \BB$, the multiplicity function $m_\varphi$ is nonincreasing on the directed segment $[\zeta, c]$. \end{prop}
+\begin{proof} The proposition seems to have been known to Rivera-Letelier \cite[\S4.1]{Rivera-Letelier_Espace_Hyperbolique_2003}, but it was only stated in the case where $y$ is a classical point.
+Baker and Rumely give a proof of the full statement except for the case where $\varphi(\BB) =\Berk$ and $y = \varphi(x)$ \cite[Prop.~9.41]{Baker-Rumely_BerkBook_2010}.
+If $\varphi(\BB) = \Berk$ and $x$ is of type~I or type~IV, then $y = \varphi(x)$ is the unique point in $\Berk \smallsetminus \BB'$.
+Evidently the desired result holds with $s = \deg(\varphi) - m$.
+We will supply the remaining case now using a perturbation argument.